yp-edu/yp-edu.github.io/pages/_drafts/my-approach-to-ai-safety.md

 ### Brief Agenda

-- Interpretability driven
-- Evaluation and Interpretability intertwined
-- Theoretically grounded interpretability

-The agenda for the discussion is focused on interpretability, with a particular emphasis on how evaluation and interpretability are intertwined.
-The discussions will be based on a theoretically grounded approach to interpretability.
+My agenda is focused on interpretability as it accors to me to be the only possible way to scale in the long term keeping up with capabilities increase.
 I am particularly enthusiast with grounding interpretability in theory whenever it's possible and relevant.

+I also value model evaluation, even if it might be harder to scale in the long-term, this approach is for now the effective and promising on the short-term.
+In particular I want to explore the best way on how evaluation and interpretability could be intertwined.

 ### What's next?